Cold brew is a coffee that has been chilled with cold water and left to brew for several hours. Cold-brew is drunk ice cold, preferably on ice cubes.

 Even further in the roasting process, the sugar browning aromas disappear,

-The need to control acidity goes hand in hand with the flavours coffee harbours.
+The need to control acidity goes hand in hand with the flavors coffee harbors.

-This explains the trend towards more acidic espressos, where the flavours are more complex, at the price of higher acidity.
+This explains the trend towards more acidic espressos, where the flavors are more complex, at the price of higher acidity.

-It also explains why filter coffee can be more interesting because it has to pay more attention to the flavours and less to the acidity.
+It also explains why filter coffee can be more interesting because it has to pay more attention to the flavors and less to the acidity.